OritAdato/ElemeNT/README.md

 # ElemeNT
 ElemeNT is an interactive tool (implemented in Perl) for rapid and convenient detection of core promoter elements within a given sequence.
-It can be executed via the the following web interface: [ElemeNT 2023](https://www.juven-gershonlab.org/resources/element-v2023/) or executed via command line.
+It can be executed via the following web interface: [ElemeNT 2023](https://www.juven-gershonlab.org/resources/element-v2023/) or executed via command line.
 The content of the folders located under ElemeNT2023 include:
 **ElemeNT/ElemeNT2023/installPackage** - zip of the installation package of ElemeNT2023 command line vesion.
 **ElemeNT/ElemeNT2023/src/ElemeNT** - the sources of ElemeNT2023.